Chrigor: Career

 Born in Cachoeira do Sul, Rio Grande do Sul, Chrigor began his career with Riograndense in the 2017 Campeonato Gaúcho Série B. He subsequently moved to the youth sides of Brasil de Pelotas, and made two first team appearances for the club before moving to the under-20 team of Red Bull Brasil in 2018.

 After being regularly used in the RB Brasil squad during the 2020 Campeonato Paulista Série A2 (with the club now being a reserve team of Red Bull Bragantino), Chrigor made his first team – and Série A – debut for Braga on 29 August 2020, starting in a 3–0 away loss to Fortaleza.
 On 20 July 2021, after being rarely used, he was loaned to fellow top tier side América Mineiro until the end of the year.

 After also featuring rarely at América, Chrigor moved to Novorizontino also on loan on 12 January 2022.
 After being mainly a backup option, he moved to Ituano also in a temporary deal on 8 April.

 On 23 November 2022, still owned by Bragantino, Chrigor was announced at Inter de Limeira for the 2023 Campeonato Paulista.
 The following 30 April, he signed a contract with Portuguesa until the end of 2024.

+On 30 June 2025, Chrigor was signed by Malaysian club Selangor FC for the upcoming 2025-26 Malaysia Super League.

+On 10 January 2026, Chrigor started and net four goals against DPMM in a 2-5 away win for his side.